diemonic1/LunaParticleSystem/README.md

    - In the upper right corner, turn on the Developer Mode toggle switch.
    - Click Load unpacked and select the folder where the archive was unpacked.

-3) - The `LunaParticlesTuner.unitypackage` package must be added to your project.
+3) The `LunaParticlesTuner.zip` package must be added to your project - unzip the archive and transfer the files to your project assets.
-   - Open the Assets folder in Unity under Project, right-click and select Import Package - Custom Package, and then select `LunaParticlesTuner.unitypackage`
-   - Import assets plugins into the project.

 # Usage
 > [!CAUTION]